 £1600 per month

-The National Maritime Museum has established a Centre for the History of the Maritime Sciences and Technology to promote, build and disseminate research into its world-class collections.
-These include collections of great significance to the histories of astronomy, horology, hydrography, navigation and shipbuilding.
+The National Maritime Museum promotes the history of the maritime sciences and technology to build and disseminate research into its world-class collections.
+These include objects of great significance to the histories of astronomy, horology, hydrography, navigation and shipbuilding.

-The Sackler Short-term Research Fellowship supports short periods of research from suitably qualified applicants into the history of science and technology, with particular reference to the National Maritime Museum's collections and subjects.
+The Sackler Short-Term Research Fellowship supports short periods of research from suitably qualified applicants into the history of science and technology, with particular reference to the National Maritime Museum's collections and subjects.
 The Museum is keen to encourage proposals both from maritime historians and from scholars from other disciplines who are interested in broader cultural, social and political aspects of maritime history.
-The Sackler Short-term fellowship is specifically designed for research on astronomical and navigational sciences.
-The Museum is also keen to receive applications for fellowships that will contribute to our gallery programme.
-Over the next six or seven years the Museum will be building galleries that focus on the history of navigation and longitude, oceanic and polar exploration, and migration.

 The conditions for a Sackler Short-Term Research Fellowship are: